Keller UMC Resource Center

 • Parking is available in the church parking lot next to the Resource Center.
 The Resource Center is located in the far northeast side of the church property.
 Volunteers are on hand to assist guests in carrying their groceries to their cars.

-• A Community Partner Navigator will be present during Resource Center hours to assist guests in signing up for food stamps (SNAP), TANF, CHIP and/or Medicaid State Services.
+• A Community Partner Navigator will be available by appointment to assist guests in signing up for food stamps (SNAP), TANF and/or Medicaid State Services.

 How Can You Help?